Deep Vein Thrombosis (DVT) Treatments

 Thrombectomy

-For many patients, a Thrombectomy offers immediate benefits, eliminates the need for a hospital stay, and reduces the pain and swelling.
-Removing your DVT also provides long-term benefits to your health and dramatically reduces your risk of developing Post-Thrombotic Syndrome.
-In some cases, the vascular specialist will insert a stent to keep the blood vessel open.
-When your Vascular Specialist removes your Deep vein thrombosis (DVT) from your veins, you are much less at risk for contracting chronic complications that affect your quality of life.
+For many patients, a thrombectomy offers immediate benefits, eliminates the need for major surgery, and alleviates painful symptoms.
+This procedure also provides long-term benefits to your health and dramatically reduces your risk of developing post-thrombotic syndrome.
+In addition, you are much less at risk for contracting chronic, life-threatening complications that affect your quality of life.

 Thrombolytic Therapy/Thrombolysis

-IVC Filter Placement and Removal
+IVC Filter Placement And Removal

 Deep Vein Thrombosis – Prevention